 You always figured your child would take the typical path from kindergarten through college.
 But, not all kids are easily pigeonholed, including yours.

-There is no one-size-fits-all way to do postsecondary education, but we parents want what’s best for our unique snowflakes.
-It’s exactly for that reason we need to listen to them and respect their thoughts.
-We know them well, but they know themselves even better.
+There is no one-size-fits-all way to do postsecondary education, but we parents want what’s best for our children.
+We know them well, but they know themselves even better, and trade school can be a great decision for many to make.

 Your kid likes the idea of becoming an engineer, but is terrified at the prospect of going to college for more than four years?
 Engineering tech programs at your local community college offer entry into the field with a salary that’s equivalent to that of a bachelor’s degree graduate.